jmarkowski/keyloggerd/README.md

 # keyloggerd

-`keyloggerd` program is a background key logging daemon that runs for linux.
+`keyloggerd` is a background key logging daemon that runs for linux.

 # Installation